 Area of Research: Biological and Health Psychology

-Students will be involved in a number of duties in the laboratory, including training participants in ambulatory monitoring methods, data collection and interviewing with research volunteers, data entry, data management, assisting with the preparation of research materials and delivery of biological samples, and conducting literature searches.
-Students will have an opportunity to interact with research volunteers, to observe training with volunteers, and to observe some of the laboratory-based assay procedures examining inflammation and receptor functioning.
+Duties of Students: Students will be involved in a number of duties in the laboratory, including training participants in ambulatory monitoring methods, data collection and interviewing with research volunteers, data entry, data management, assisting with the preparation of research materials, and conducting literature searches.
+Students will have an opportunity to interact with research volunteers, to observe training with volunteers, and to observe some of the laboratory-based measurement procedures.
 Students will attend weekly research meetings where they will learn about the collection of ambulatory behavioral and biological data, and they will be exposed to ongoing research projects in the laboratory group.
-Each student will complete a paper or presentation by the end of the semester, with the possibility of participating in a poster presentation in the spring term.
+Each student will complete a paper or presentation by the end a 2-semester period, with the possibility of participating in a poster presentation in the spring term.

 - Overall GPA of 3.0 or higher